jdjones91/jdjones91/README.md

 - 👋 Hi, I’m James
 - 👀 I’m Interested in: Learning, Cooking, Knowledge Sharing, Outdoors, Cats, Norse Mythology
 - 🌱 I’m currently learning: How to be a Data Scientist!
 I will complete my Bootcamp in December, 2022
 - 💞️ I’m looking to collaborate on: Anything, Everything.
-Amy excuse to share knowledge is good enough for me.
+Any excuse to share knowledge is good enough for me.
 - 📫 How to reach me: jdjones1866@icloud.com,  or at LinkedIn: https://www.linkedin.com/in/james-jones-b158b8246/